-Guided Selling is an interactive experience in which website visitors answer a series of questions about their needs, preferences, and personal characteristics to be automatically guided towards the rights products, features, or sections of your website.
-If you want to learn more about this experience in general, such as benefits and why it is essential to have one, I suggest you start by reading our blog post on it.
+Guided Selling is an Interactive Experience in which website visitors answer a series of questions about their needs, preferences, and personal characteristics to be automatically guided towards the rights products, features, or sections of your website.
+If you want to learn more about this experience in general, such as benefits and why it is essential to have one, I suggest you explore what is guided selling.

 It is important to note that guided selling is an online format.
 It enables you to create different types of guided selling experiences (e.g., product recommenders, product finders, solution builders) depending on your industry, the nature of your products, customers, and your problems to be solved.
 No matter the type you are choosing, this guide should serve you the best way possible if you want to create dazzling interactive content for your audience.

 7 steps to create a Guided Selling experience

 Before you get to the planning phase, it is crucial to take the time and effort to explore the problems you need to solve.
 Explore the challenges your company is facing and make sure to focus on the solving of those challenges.
 Ask yourself – What is the overall purpose of the guided selling experience you want to create?
 Would you like to learn more about your customers, hence better personalize your offerings or simply boost your sales with a simple linear guided selling experience? – and so on.
 Once you’re done with that, go ahead and jump onto the planning phase.

 When it comes to the planning stage, there are several checkpoints you need to go through to ensure your guided selling experience is planned out accordingly.
 Therefore I am going to take you through those to help you secure the success of your campaign.